 “The whole credit score thing in insurance drives me to distraction,” Clark Howard says.
 “If you’re paying more than you think you should be based on your driving record, this could be the reason why.”

-A recent study from the Consumer Federation of America (CFA) finds many auto insurers are setting rates not based on your driving record, but on your street address and the neighborhood you live in.
+A 2015 study from the Consumer Federation of America (CFA) found that many auto insurers set rates not based on customers’ driving records but rather their street addresses.

 It turns out the solution was as simple as informing their auto insurer of their new address!

 “By updating the address with our auto insurance, our bill decreased by $10 every month ($129.30 to $119.64),” she says.
 “So the recent increase was offset by our new location savings.”

 Clark has talked before about the dangers of using roadside assistance or free towing from your insurance company.